Scout Team: a practice squad made from younger players that gets beat around all week tuning up the varsity hardos for the big game.

 There were lessons on both sides of the ball that day, taught the only way they could be learned and we were all a little better for it.

-That year our defense rocked the PSAC, Shippensburg won the west, and we were scout team heroes until the very last practice.
+That year our defense trucked the PSAC.
+The Shippensburg Red Raiders won the PSAC West and we were scout team heroes until the last practice.